I-Lokesh-Vardhan/AENEXZ-INTERNSHIP/README.md

-# AENEXZ-TASK-1
+# AENEXZ-INTERNSHIP
-Basic task regarding some problems that are to be solved in the Aenexz internship process.
+Codes regarding some problems that are to be solved in the Aenexz internship process.